pocketramiro/pocket_ramiro_rails/README.md

 There are a great many machines and resources at Great Divide that are either unique, extremely mature or both and they require a great deal of maintenance and working knowledge that can sometimes be lost when someone leaves or absent when someone is on vacation.

 This problem has a two pronged solution.
 We created a ticketing system and a notes system both able to tie back to a specific resource or part or both.
 We have a ticket portal that will be able to display tickets in various ways.

+Future functionality aims to predict when maintenance will be needed ideally create a ticket.
 ```
 ## Contibutors
 ```